The committee's discussion

 The committee was aware that around 20% of adults were not satisfied with their dentist.
 People in this group tend to rate their own oral health lower, leave longer intervals between visits to the dentist and are more likely to be extremely anxious about going.
 Therefore the committee agreed it is important to address the reasons why some people do not wish to use services regularly.

 The committee recognised that separate activities are needed to encourage some people to go to the dentist for a check‑up.
-Members also acknowledged that NICE's guideline on oral health: approaches for local authorities and their partners to improve the oral health of their communities includes recommendations about community‑based oral health.
+Members also acknowledged that NICE's guideline on oral health: local authorities and partners includes recommendations about community‑based oral health.

 The committee noted that population- and community‑level schemes were beyond the remit of this guideline.
 But members recognised that evidence on larger‑scale oral health interventions, such as water fluoridation, suggest such interventions may reduce levels of tooth decay.